the-events-calendar/the-events-calendar-category-colors/readme.txt

 3. The Events Calendar Category Colors with Legend Superpowers in action

 == Changelog ==

+= 1.7 =
+* updated for new TEC 3.0 code, will not work for TEC < 3.0

 = 1.6.3 =
 * add transition to Transparent/Color Picker option